noelle-g/python/README.md

 # python
- These notebooks deal with Python and more particularly with Numpy and Pandas.
+ These notebooks deal with Python and more particularly with numpy and pandas.